 The complexities of a divorce in Maryland can feel confusing and overwhelming.
 In the midst of a deeply personal experience, you shouldn’t have to navigate the legal process alone.
-If you are in need of a Baltimore divorce attorney you can trust, The Bishop Law Group can help.
+If you are in need of a Baltimore family law attorney you can trust, The Bishop Law Group can help.

 In Maryland, divorce timelines may include the following:

 Whether it is one-sided or mutual, every divorce begins with the choice to end the relationship.
 When choosing to divorce, the first thing one must do is confirm their eligibility for obtaining a Maryland divorce through the Residency Requirement.
 One party must live in Maryland for a certain period of time prior to filing.
 Next, it is important to understand how the decision to divorce fits within the grounds for divorce recognized in Maryland.
 Grounds for divorce in Maryland are categorized into two types: “Fault” and “No Fault” grounds.